1ntotheunknown/1ntotheunknown/_posts/2016-05-05-learning-resources.md

 ##Each of us should have dreams.
 Mine are listed below.
 However, these are minor dreams.
 The main dream is described The BIG Dream tab.

 - Earn 1 Billion
-- Get yourself a belly heater
+- Get myself a 6 pack
 - Make a photo shoot as a model
 - Pass a motorbike driving license
-- Buy a motor cafe racer
+- Buy a motor - cafe racer
 - Run the official race at a distance of 5k
 - Run an official run of 10k
 - Run the official run: Half Marathon